What we know about the Lakewood Church shooting in Texas

 Lakewood Church is situated in the Compaq Centre, a venue so big it used to be the home of the NBA’s Houston Rockets.

-The megachurch attracts more than 45,000 weekly visitors to its church, which includes a 16,000-seat auditorium and reaches even more worshippers on international broadcasts.
+More than 45,000 weekly visitors attend the megachurch, which includes a 16,000-seat auditorium and reaches even more worshippers on international broadcasts.

 What may entice many worshippers is also pastor Joel Osteen, a successful television producer-turned-religious leader after his father, John Osteen, also a famed pastor, unexpectedly died, leading to Joel taking over as senior pastor at Lakewood Church in 1999.